-Condi ition Details Area a iddressed in 10.
-Th ne Proponent shall prepare and implement an Air Quality Monitoring Pro gram Key re ferences for th e project to the satisfaction of the Director-General.
-This program must: herein unless (a) Be developed in consultation with EPA; noted otherwise (b) Be submitted to the Director-General for approval within 6 months frond date of this approval, or as otherwise agreed with the Director-General a) & b) ) references (c) Include: I. Real-time sampling to monitor the dust emissions of the projult.
-An air quality monitoring protocol for evaluating compliance the air quality impact assessment criteria in this approval; as with 10/12, /09 (n.b.
-EP/ of 19/11/09 III.
-Reasonable and feasible best practice emissions mitigation measures to ensure project specific assessment criteria are m l.
-Section 8.3 II.
+Condi ition Details Area addressed in AQMP he Proponent shall prepare and implement an Air Quality Monitoring Program re project to the satisfaction of the Director-General.
+This program must: Key references herein unless noted otherwise (a) Be developed in consultation with EPA; noted otherwise (b) Be submitted to the Director-General for approval within 6 months from the date of this approval, or as otherwise agreed with the Director-General a) & b) references (c) Include: I. Real-time sampling to monitor the dust emissions of the project; II.
+An air quality monitoring protocol for evaluating compliance with the air quality impact assessment criteria in this approval; and III.
+Reasonable and feasible best practice emissions mitigation 10/12/09 (n.b.
+EPA III.
+Reasonable and feasible best practice emissions mitigation measures to ensure project specific assessment criteria are met.
+8.3 II.
 Section 8.3 III.
 Section 6